Car Insurance for College Students

 Cheap Auto Insurance for College Students

-You can also score affordable auto insurance for college students by piling on the car insurance discounts.
+You can score an affordable auto insurance policy for your student drivers by piling on car insurance discounts.
 Cheap car insurance for college students sometimes means doing some digging.
 Explore your sorority or fraternity discounts (yes, for car insurance!).
 There are also honors society discounts as well.
-Contact your university administration office to find out what other types of discounts you may be eligible for (they will know about affiliate programs with insurers).
-You can also speak with a trusted agent, who can shop car insurance quotes for you and compare the savings from each company.
+Contact your university administration office to find out what other types of discounts you may be eligible for (they will know about affiliate programs with each car insurance company).
+You can also speak with a trusted agent, who can shop car insurance quotes for you and compare the savings from each car insurance company.

 Many car insurance companies offer good-student discounts and good-driver discounts.
-If you’re a college student on a parent’s auto insurance it pays to ask about adding you, and possibly other family members (yes, aunts, uncles and cousins count).
-Some car insurers offer steep discounts for family plans, safety equipment (airbags, sensors, backup cameras, anti-theft systems, daytime running locks, anti-lock brake systems etc) and more.
+If you’re a college student on a parents' policy, it pays to ask about adding you, and possibly other family members (yes, aunts, uncles and cousins count).
+Some car insurers offer steep discounts for family plans, safety equipment (airbags, sensors, backup cameras, anti-theft systems, daytime running locks, anti-lock brake systems etc.) and more.
 You never know how you may save until you ask.

 What About Pay Per Mile Insurance?

-Auto insurance discounts for college students are certainly less complicated.
+Auto insurance rates and discounts for college students are certainly less complicated.
 Most people don’t know what pay-as-you-go car insurance is.
 You basically only pay for the amount you drive.
-Not many car insurance companies offer pay per mile car insurance, however, and it’s important to note that unlike telematics insurance, the driver is not judged on driving behavior, strictly miles.
+Not every car insurance company offers pay per mile car insurance, however, and it’s important to note that unlike telematics insurance, the driver is not judged on driving behavior, strictly miles.